 Operating an Amateur Radio transmitter requires the appropriate license before any callsign can be selected and allocated by the authorities.

-The course concludes with the exams needed to get your license.
 Please contact us if you would like more details.

 In Australia, amateur radio is administered by the Australian Communications and Media Authority (ACMA).